marylynnhayek/Projet-Final-Ai-Tic-Tac-Toe/README.md

 # Projet-Final-Ai-Tic-Tac-Toe
-This repository contains the implementation of the Tic Tac Toe game using the minimax algorithm.
+This repository contains the implementation of the Tic Tac Toe game using the minimax algorithm and Alpha-Beta pruning.

 What's included in the final submission:
 1. For the code: